DimakatsoSEMA/my-grocery-cupboard/README.md

 🛒 My Grocery Cupboard
-My Grocery Cupboard is a pantry management and meal planning application designed to help users keep track of their food inventory, avoid waste, and simplify grocery shopping.
+A pantry management and meal planning application designed to help users keep track of their food inventory, avoid waste, and simplify grocery shopping.
 The system notifies users about low or out-of-stock items, suggests grocery lists, recommends food swaps, and organizes storage areas like fridge, freezer, and cupboard.

 🚀 Features
 •	Inventory Management – Track pantry items, quantities, and categories (fridge, freezer, cupboard).
 •	Low Stock Alerts – Get notified when items are running low or out of stock.
-•	Meal Favorites – Save and organize favorite meals for easy access.
-•	Grocery List Generator – Automatically generate shopping lists based on your inventory.
 •	Food Swaps – Get suggestions for ingredient substitutions.
-•	Organized Storage – Categorize and locate items quickly across different storage areas.

 🛠️ Tech Stack
 •	Backend: Django & Django REST Framework